"Old Bricks - history at your feet"

 Scotia & Sneyd Green

 Scotia & Sneyd Green Brick & Marl Co Ltd, Scotia Bank, Tunstall, close to the site of the old Scotia Colliery.
-This company is listed in the 1907 trade directory and no works is shown at this location on the 1900 OS map.
+The company was trading by 1900 and is listed in a 1907 trade directory.
+In 1920 it was The Scotia Marl Co and in the 1930s the Scotia Brick & Marl Co Ltd. A new works was opened in 1935 to the south of the existing works and marl hole and was still working in 1941.
+It seems to have been closed by 1947.
 Photos and information by David Kitching.

 Scotswood on Tyne : see Gibson